IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 <AttestFailure />

 ### Scraping Metrics
-The Private Operator for Azure exposes [Prometheus-formatted metrics](https://prometheus.io/docs/concepts/data_model/) on port 9080 through the /metrics endpoint.
+The Private Operator for Azure exposes [Prometheus-formatted metrics](https://prometheus.io/docs/concepts/data_model/) on port 9080 through the `/metrics` endpoint.
 You can use a Prometheus-compatible scraper to collect and aggregate these metrics for your own needs.

+This scraper will need to have access to the VNet that the operators are running in.
+It is not recommended to allow accessing the `/metrics` endpoint from the load balancer.

 ## Upgrading